Nicklynz/NAS-Bot_Final-Project_School-Bot/ReadMe.md

 ## Features

 ### User Registration
-*   Students can register themselves with a unique username using the command:
+*   Students can register themselves with their real name using the command:
     ```
-    !register <username>
+    !registration <nama>
     ```
-*   Registered usernames are stored in a persistent database.
+*   Registered users are stored in a persistent database.

 ### Admin Schedule Management
 *   Authorized administrators can set the weekly class schedule.